Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: Simulation Results

-Fig.~3 illustrates the total sum rate performance of different schemes under varying BS transmit power levels.
-As expected, the proposed F-STAR scheme consistently outperforms all benchmarks.
-Specifically, when the transmit power is set to 15~dBm, the proposed method achieves a 27\% improvement in system throughput compared to the conventional STAR-RIS scheme, demonstrating the effectiveness of fRIS element position optimization.
+Fig.~4 illustrates the total sum rate performance of different schemes under varying BS transmit power levels.
+As expected, the proposed FIRES scheme consistently outperforms all benchmarks.
+Specifically, when the transmit power is set to 15~dBm, the proposed method achieves a 27\% improvement in system throughput compared to the conventional STAR-RIS scheme, demonstrating the effectiveness of FIRES element position optimization.
 Moreover, to achieve the same performance as the conventional STAR-RIS at 20~dBm, the proposed method only requires approximately 15~dBm transmit power, indicating its potential for energy savings.
-Additionally, we compare the proposed system with the traditional STAR-RIS-assisted OMA scheme.
-It is evident that OMA exhibits significantly lower performance compared to all three NOMA-based schemes, due to its inefficient spectrum usage and severe multi-user interference.
+Additionally, we compare the proposed system with the conventional STAR-RIS-assisted OMA scheme.
+It is evident that OMA exhibits significantly lower performance compared to all three NOMA-based schemes, due to its inefficient spectrum usage and severe multi-user interference. { To evaluate the robustness of the proposed design, we consider imperfect CSI for all channel links involved in the joint optimization and SIC decoding, including the BS--FIRES channel $\mathbf{G}$, the direct BS--user channel $\mathbf{h}_{\text{b},k}$, and the FIRES--user channels $\mathbf{h}_{\mathrm{R},k}$ and $\mathbf{h}_{\mathrm{T},q}$.
+Specifically, for a generic channel matrix/vector $\mathbf{H}\in\{\mathbf{G}, \mathbf{h}_{\text{b},k}, \mathbf{h}_{\mathrm{R},k}, \mathbf{h}_{\mathrm{T},q}\}$, its imperfect estimate is modeled as $ \hat{\mathbf{H}} = \sqrt{1-\varepsilon}\,\mathbf{H} + \sqrt{\varepsilon}\,\tilde{\mathbf{H}}, $ where $\varepsilon\in[0,1]$ denotes the channel estimation error variance, and $\tilde{\mathbf{H}}$ represents the channel estimation error.
+The entries of $\tilde{\mathbf{H}}$ are modeled as independent complex Gaussian random variables following $[\tilde{\mathbf{H}}]_{\ell}\sim\mathcal{CN}\!\left(0,\,\big|[\mathbf{H}]_{\ell}\big|^2\right), \quad \forall \ell,$ which corresponds to a relative CSI error model where the error power scales with the channel strength.
+This statistical model is widely adopted in the literature to evaluate the robustness of RIS-assisted systems under imperfect CSI.
+Unless otherwise specified, we set $\varepsilon=0.1$ throughout the simulations \cite{9732214}. {The results indicate that imperfect CSI leads to a performance loss compared with the perfect-CSI benchmark at the considered error level.
+Nevertheless, the proposed system continues to deliver clear performance improvements under imperfect CSI, which confirms its effectiveness in practical scenarios.}